-And then use those observations to create copy that truly resonates with them.
+And then use those observations to create messaging that truly resonates with them.
 Your content should hit the nail on the head and create an instant connection with them.

 Empathy works the same way as incongruity – it intoxicates the mind.

 Persuasive Techniques #6: Tell Stories to Create a Human Connection

 Good marketers tell good stories.
 With interesting and relatable narratives, you can connect with your audience like a human and win their hearts.